fermyon/developer/content/spin/kubernetes.md

 {{ blockEnd }}

-{{ startTab "K3s"}}
+{{ startTab "K3d"}}

 ## Setup K8s for Spin

 ### Introduction

-[K3s](https://k3s.io/) is a lightweight Kubernetes installation.
+[K3d](https://k3d.io/) is a lightweight Kubernetes installation.

 ### Known Limitations

-- ?
+- Each Pod will be constantly running it’s own HTTP listener which adds overhead vs Fermyon Cloud.
+- You can run containers and wasm modules on the same node, but you can't run containers and wasm modules on the same pod.

 ### Setup

-Ensure both Docker and k3s are installed.
+Ensure both Docker and k3d are installed.
 Then [enable Containerd](https://docs.docker.com/desktop/containerd/) for Docker in Settings → Experimental → Use containerd for pulling and storing images.

 ![Untitled](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/0b572381-09cc-4baf-b210-88c6e88cbc5f/Untitled.png)

-Deis Labs provides a preconfigured K3s environment that can be run using this command
+Deis Labs provides a preconfigured K3d environment that can be run using this command

 ```bash
 k3d cluster create wasm-cluster --image ghcr.io/deislabs/containerd-wasm-shims/examples/k3d:v0.3.3 -p "8081:80@loadbalancer" --agents 2 --registry-create mycluster-registry:12345